VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Methodology

-The observed variability of quasars is redshift-dependent as it is governed by intrinsic properties such as the black hole mass ($M_{\mathrm{BH}}$), the accretion rate, which is traced by the absolute $i$-band magnitude ($M_\mathrm{i}$), and the rest-frame wavelength ($\lambda_{\mathrm{RF}}$).
-In addition, cosmological time dilation affects the timescales (and therefore the SF measured at a fixed observed-frame lag), though it does not affect the SF{$_\infty$}.
-For example, M10 modeled quasar light curves as a DRW process and studied whether the observed variability timescales of quasars could be linked to physical timescales in accretion disks and derived correlations between the best-fit parameters and the physical properties of the quasars.
+The observed variability of quasars is governed by their intrinsic properties such as the black hole mass ($M_{\mathrm{BH}}$), the accretion rate, which is traced by the absolute $i$-band magnitude ($M_\mathrm{i}$), and the rest-frame wavelength ($\lambda_{\mathrm{RF}}$).
+Moreover, cosmological time dilation stretches the observed timescales and, consequently, the SF measured at a fixed observed-frame lag, making the variability appear redshift-dependent, although the asymptotic amplitude (SF$_\infty$) remains unaffected.
+Additionally, the measured SF$_\infty$ is modulated by the AGN flux fraction in each filter $j$, given by $R_{\mathrm{AGN}} = \frac{F^{j}_{\mathrm{AGN}}}{F^{j}_{\mathrm{AGN}} + F^{j}_{\mathrm{Galaxy}}}$, since the host galaxy contribution is non-variable.